How Are Crypto Airdrops Taxed?

 You report a capital gain of $3,200 on Form 8949.

 The HMRC has some very clear guidance on Income Tax on airdrops.
-Whether you pay it depends on the reason you received the airdrop.
+Whether you pay tax depends on the reason you received the airdrop.

-When you sell coins or tokens that you received from an airdrop, if you have a capital gain this will be subject to Capital Gains Tax.
+If you sell coins or tokens you received from an airdrop and make a profit, that gain is subject to Capital Gains Tax.
+The taxman doesn’t forget — even if you got the tokens for free.

-In the UK, you report both income and capital gains on your Self Assessment Tax Return.
-You can also report your capital gains in real-time through the Capital Gains Tax Service.
+At tax time, you report both income and capital gains on your HMRC Self Assessment Tax Return.
+You can also report your capital gains in real time through the HMRC Capital Gains Tax Service.

-Find out more about how the UK taxes cryptocurrency in our updated UK Crypto Tax Guide and read our guide on how to pay less tax on crypto in the UK.
+Learn how the UK taxes cryptocurrency in our updated UK Crypto Tax Guide and find out how to pay less tax on crypto in the UK.

 EXAMPLE

-You receive 200 UNI tokens on the 1st of September 2020, with a FMV of £2 at the time of receipt.
+You receive 200 UNI tokens on the 1st of September, with a FMV of £2 at the time of receipt.
 You received these tokens because you had conducted trades on the Uniswap platform prior to this date.
-This means your UNI tokens are subject to income tax.
+This means your UNI token may be subject to Income Tax as you did something in order to receive them.

 £2 x 200 = £400.
 You report £400 of income on your Self Assessment Tax Return.